Coal Creek Theater of Louisville presents

 Jack Worthing has invented a wayward brother named Ernest whose fictional troubles provide the perfect excuse to escape to London.
 Algernon Moncrieff has invented an invalid friend named Bunbury for similar purposes.
 When both men find themselves wooing women who insist they could only love someone named Ernest, the lies multiply at an alarming rate — complicated further by the formidable Lady Bracknell, a misplaced handbag, and a governess with a romantic imagination.
 Wilde's 1895 masterpiece is the most perfectly constructed comedy in the English language: effervescent, endlessly quotable, and wicked to its immaculately gloved fingertips.

-Run Time - 2 hours and 40 minutes, with two 10-minute intermissions
+Run Time – 2 hours & 40 minutes, with two 10-minute intermissions

 Cast and Creative Team